GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

    properties.

-Because these stages are sequential, it is important to define animations in terms of properties further down this pipeline.
-The earlier the update, the greater the costs and the less likely it is to be smooth.
-(See [rendering performance](https://developers.google.com/web/fundamentals/performance/rendering) for more details.)
+Because these stages are sequential, it is important to define animations in terms of properties that are further down the pipeline.
+The earlier the update happens in the process, the greater are the costs and it's less likely to be smooth.
+(See [Rendering performance](https://developers.google.com/web/fundamentals/performance/rendering) for more details.)